 Q. What program level do I sign my child up for?

 A. If this is your child’s first time in our program, they are a part of the PLAYer level.
 In order to move to the other levels (Par, Birdie, Eagle, Ace), they have to go through a certification process.
 For more information on the different levels, click here.

 Q. How does my child move through the program?

 A. On average it takes a child 1-2 years to move through the first few levels.
-There is a specific certification process that each child must go through including a number of hours in the program (Class hours), core lesson exposure, a golf skills assessment (on the course and written), and a written life skills assessment.
+There is a specific certification process that he or she will do at the end of the season if they’re eligible to move up.
 For more information on this, click here.